Logo Icon

 (d) Option (b) and (c)

 Q5.
-What does the passage refer to while mentioning "Richard Wright in black and white descriptions of society are no longer compatible."
+What does the passage refer to when it mentions that "Richard Wright in black and white descriptions of society are no longer compatible."

 (a) Differences in the good and evil sides of the society